Shlomo Artzi: 1970s: Emerging and evolving as a solo singer

-In 1975 he was selected to represent Israel in the Eurovision Song Contest.
+In 1975, he was selected to represent Israel in the Eurovision Song Contest.
 The selected song was At Ve'Ani (You and Me), written by Israeli songwriter Ehud Manor, and composed by Artzi himself.
 "At Va'Ani" won 11th place.

 Over the next few years, Artzi's records did not sell well and he produced few hit singles.
 Most of these albums became rare collectibles.
 In 1977, he made "He lost his way…" (גבר הולך לאיבוד, Gever Holekh Le'ibud) whose success convinced Artzi to continue singing.
-In 1979 he recorded Drachim (Ways), with a fresher style.
+In 1979, he recorded Drachim (Ways), with a fresher style.
 His 1981 LP "Khatzot" (Midnight) was the second part of "Drachim".

 1980s: Dance, Restless Night, July-August Heat

 Artzi's fame rose throughout the 1980s and reached a peak with the release of the albums "Dance" (Tirkod) and "Restless Night" (לילה לא שקט, Layla Lo Shaket) which sold tens of thousands.
 He began to appear in the country's largest parks and theatres.

-In 1980 Artzi hosted his radio show on Israel's Military Radio station, Galgaley Tzahal.
+In 1980, Artzi hosted his radio show on Israeli Army Radio (Galei Tzahal).
 In this show, he talked about the week's headlines and told interesting stories about things he heard or saw.
 "Od lo Shabbat" (It's not Sabbath yet) was broadcast on Fridays.

 His records "Tirkod" (Dance, 1984), "Layla Lo Shaket" (Restless Night, 1986), and "Hom Yuli August" (July-August Heat, 1988) albums sold hundred thousand copies, and his live shows at Israel's largest concert venues were fully booked.